explodinggradients/ragas/docs/concepts/metrics/noise_sensitivity.md

 # Noise Sensitivity

-Noise sensitivity measures how often the system makes a mistake (i.e., gives an incorrect response) when using the retrieved documents.
-It is computed using `question`, `ground truth`, `answer` and the retrieved `context`, and the values range between 0 and 1, with lower values indicating better performance.
+Noise sensitivity measures how often a system makes errors by providing incorrect responses when utilizing either relevant or irrelevant retrieved documents.
+The score ranges from 0 to 1, with lower values indicating better performance.
+Noise sensitivity is computed using the question, ground truth, answer, and the retrieved context.

-To estimate noise sensitivity, each claim in the answer is analyzed to determine whether it can be attributed to the relevant retrieved context or not.
-In an ideal scenario, all claims in the answer should be attributable to the relevant retrieved context.
+To estimate noise sensitivity, each claim in the generated answer is examined to determine whether it is correct based on the ground truth and whether it can be attributed to the relevant (or irrelevant) retrieved context.
+Ideally, all claims in the answer should be supported by the relevant retrieved context.

 ```{math}
 \text{noise sensitivity (relevant)} = {|\text{Number of incorrect claims in answer}| \over |\text{Number of claims in the Answer}|}